Bergvca/bergvca.github.io/_posts/2017-10-14-super-fast-string-matching.md

 ## Name Matching

-A problem that I have witnessed many times, and I think many other people working with databases with me, is that of name matching.
+A problem that I have witnessed working with databases, and I think many other people with me, is name matching.
 Databases often have multiple entries that relate to the same entity, for example a person or company, where one entry has a slightly different spelling then the other.
-This becomes a problem, and you want to de-duplicate these.
+This is a problem, and you want to de-duplicate these.
 A similar problem occurs when you want to merge or join databases using the names as identifier.